learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Gradle_build_tool.md

 Gradle is one of the most powerful and flexible build tools.
 Its primarily used for Java projects but can also be applied to other programming languages such as C/C++ and Python.
 It's designed to support complex workflows and provides a versatile way to define build logic.
 Unlike some other build tools, Gradle scripts are generally concise and human-readable.
 Gradle is also highly extensible, offering a rich API that enables developers to write custom plugins and tasks.
 Its incremental build capabilities save time by only running tasks that are necessary.
 As a result, Gradle has become a popular choice among many developers.

 ## Dependency management with Gradle
 Dependency management is a critical feature of Gradle that allows developers to automatically download and integrate libraries and other resources that their project depends upon.
-Maany projects organize unrelated functionality into different parts of a modular system.
+Many projects organize unrelated functionality into different parts of a modular system.

 Gradle allows you to define different types of dependencies.
 Here's an example of how you might declare dependencies in a build.gradle file: